Conan the Destroyer: Deleted scenes

-In the film, a camel is knocked to the ground, and after struggling to get back up, its hind legs are drawn forward with wires so that it is forced to sit down before falling to the ground.
-This sequence is cut from the U.K. version, although a later scene in which Conan apologizes to the camel is left in.
-Also cut is a double horse-fall in the opening battle.
-To secure a PG rating, Sarah Douglas said several scenes involving her character were cut, including a sex scene with Schwarzenegger, slapping Chamberlain, a virgin sacrifice, and the seduction of a statue.
+To secure a PG rating, Sarah Douglas said several scenes involving her character Queen Taramis were cut, including a sex scene with Conan (Schwarzenegger), her slapping Bombaata (Chamberlain), a virgin sacrifice, and the seduction of a statue.

 Music

-The musical score of Conan The Destroyer was composed, conducted, and produced by Basil Poledouris, and it was performed by the orchestra Unione Musicisti Di Roma.
+The musical score of Conan The Destroyer was composed, conducted, and produced by Basil Poledouris, and was performed by the orchestra Unione Musicisti Di Roma.
+Poledouris, who scored director John Milius's Big Wednesday, also scored Milius's first Conan, and the track "The Orgy" is used again, this time during the attempted virgin sacrifice at the end.

 Reception

 Box office

-Conan the Destroyer grossed $31 million in the U.S. Schwarzenegger, Fleischer, and De Laurentiis subsequently teamed up again to make Red Sonja a year later.
+Conan the Destroyer grossed $31 million in the U.S. It earned theatrical rentals of $30.1 million worldwide.
+Schwarzenegger, Fleischer, and De Laurentiis subsequently teamed up again to make Red Sonja a year later.
 The film, jointly with Bolero, was nominated for two Razzie Awards, including Worst Supporting Actress and won Worst New Star for D'Abo during the 5th Golden Raspberry Awards.

 Critical response

 Roger Ebert rated the film 3 out of 4 stars and wrote that Conan the Destroyer is "sillier, funnier, and more entertaining" than the first film.
 In praising the film's use of character actors, Ebert singled out Jones, who he said brings rock star charisma to her role.
 Variety called it "the ideal sword and sorcery picture" and also praised Jones.
 Vincent Canby of The New York Times wrote that Schwarzenegger struggles with the film's more comedic tone.

 Colin Greenland reviewed Conan the Destroyer for Imagine magazine, and stated that "Apart from the fact that it is acted by real people, Conan the Destroyer is pure comicbook, which has the odd effect of making the actual animated comicbook largely superfluous."

-Rotten Tomatoes, which collects both contemporary and modern reviews, reports that 27% of 26 surveyed critics gave the film a positive review; the average rating is 4.4/10.
+Rotten Tomatoes, which collects both contemporary and modern reviews, reports that 29% of 28 surveyed critics gave the film a positive review; the average rating is 4.5/10.
 The site's consensus states: "Conan the Destroyer softens the edges that gave its predecessor gravitas, resulting in a campy sequel without the comparative thrills."
 At Metacritic the film received a score of 53 out of 100, based on 12 reviews, indicating "mixed or average" reviews.